jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 1. What were the two commercial Linux companies featured in the movie?

-1. What is Red Hat Linux's stock price today?
-What is VA Linux's stock price today?
+1. What is Red Hat Linux's stock price today compared to the the price listed in the movie?
+What is VA Linux's stock price today compared to the movie?
 (Hint VA Linux was sold and now belongs to another company, find that companies stock price.)

 1. Accroding to Eric S. Raymond what was the major application that needed to "flip" for opensource to become a viable enterprise solution?

 1. What was the first major commercial company to opensource a key product?
 What did that product eventually become?

-1. How does Richard Stallman react at the end of the movie to the success of the Linux kernel; to the exclusion of the GNU tools?
+1. How does Richard Stallman react at the end of the movie to the success of the Linux kernel to the exclusion of the GNU toolchain?

 1. What is the main argument between *"Free Software"* and *"Open Source"*?